open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 you create a [`Meter`](/docs/concepts/signals/metrics/#meter).

 If a `MeterProvider` is not created, the OpenTelemetry APIs for metrics will use a no-op implementation and fail to generate data.
-Therefore, you have modify the source code to include the SDK initialization code using the following packages:
+Therefore, you have to modify the source code to include the SDK initialization code using the following packages:

 - [`go.opentelemetry.io/otel`][]